Foreign relations of India: East

 Despite lingering suspicions remaining from the 1962 Sino-Indian War, the 1967 Nathu La and Cho La incidents, and continuing boundary disputes over Aksai Chin and Arunachal Pradesh, Sino-Indian relations have improved gradually since 1988.
 Both countries have sought to reduce tensions along the frontier, expand trade and cultural ties, and normalise relations.
 A series of high-level visits between the two nations have helped improve relations.
 In December 1996, PRC President Jiang Zemin visited India during a tour of South Asia.
-While in New Delhi, he signed with the Indian Prime Minister a series of confidence-building measures for the disputed borders.
+While in New Delhi, he signed with the Indian prime minister a series of confidence-building measures for the disputed borders.
 Sino-Indian relations suffered a brief setback in May 1998 when the Indian Defence minister justified the country's nuclear tests by citing potential threats from the PRC.
 However, in June 1999, during the Kargil crisis, then-External Affairs Minister Jaswant Singh visited Beijing and stated that India did not consider China a threat.
 By 2001, relations between India and the PRC were on the mend, and the two sides handled the move from Tibet to India of the 17th Karmapa in January 2000 with delicacy and tact.
-In 2003, India formally recognised Tibet as a part of China, and China recognised Sikkim as a formal part of India in 2004.

-Since 2004, the economic rise of both China and India has also helped forge closer relations between the two.
+In 2003, India formally recognised Tibet as a part of China, and China recognised Sikkim as a formal part of India in 2004.Since 2004, the economic rise of both China and India has also helped forge closer relations between the two.
 Sino-Indian trade reached US$65.47 billion in 2013–14, making China the single largest trading partner of India.
 The increasing economic reliance between India and China has also bought the two nations closer politically, with both India and China eager to resolve their boundary dispute.
 They have also collaborated on several issues ranging from WTO's Doha round in 2008 to regional free trade agreement.
-Similar to Indo-US nuclear deal, India and China have also agreed to co-operate in the field of civilian nuclear energy.
+Similar to Indo-US nuclear deal, India and China have also agreed to cooperate in the field of civilian nuclear energy.
 However, China's economic interests have clashed with those of India.
-Both the countries are the largest Asian investors in Africa and have competed for control over its large natural resources.
+Both countries are the largest Asian investors in Africa and have competed for control over their large natural resources.